 - Someone trying to prove themselves superior to others.

 - Unpleasantly proud of themselves, often putting others down, to raise themselves up.

-- Can not see their weaknesses.
+- They cannot see their weaknesses.

-- Can not see their own mistakes.
+- They cannot see their own mistakes.

 - Refusal to admit fault.

 - Rarely to never saying sorry.
 “I’m sorry you.”

 - Flaunts success.

 - Argumentative with others, yet blames others for the argument.

 - Complains when things don’t go their way.